 One of the “coolest” places on Kauai is Kokee State Park.
 And by cool, I mean sometimes it’s downright COLD.

-There’s tons of forest areas filled with native Hawaiian plants and they even hold an amazing hula festival up there each year.
+There are tons of forest areas filled with native Hawaiian plants, and they even hold an amazing hula festival up there each year.

 It’s another great camping spot, too!